Ensembl/ensembl-cdm-docs/src/docs/gene_allele_metadata.md

 ```

 ### GeneAlleleFunctionMetadata
-GeneAlleleFunctionMetadata is an instance of XrefMetadata.
-The information about gene allele function is provided by Uniprot.
+`GeneAlleleFunctionMetadata` is an instance of [ExternalReferenceMetadata](./feature_metadata.md).
+The information about the allele's function is provided by Uniprot.

 ```json
 {